meggrooms/Kingsley/README.md

 # Kingsley Riding USA
+Kingsley Riding USA, a leading equestrian establishment, offers personalized saddles, artisanal footwear, and a range of top-notch equine accessories.
+In a 6-month contract, my responsibility was to create a simple, "tailor-made" website, providing customers with a platform for both local and online orders of their premium equine accessories

+#LINK TO WEBSITE PICS
+#LINK TO FULLSTACK

 I developed a series of maps tailored for Kingsley Riding USA, a provider of custom-made saddles, equine accessories, footwear, and saddle fitting services.
 These maps were generated utilizing JSON, the Google Maps API, and the National Institute of Statistics and Geography (INEGI) API.
 <BR><BR>